PHPOffice/PhpSpreadsheet/docs/topics/streaming-writer.md

   becomes unusable, and any further method call on it throws a `Writer\Exception`.
 - Nothing on the writer or on any sheet is usable after `close()` has run.
+- Arguments are checked before any XML is written where possible: an invalid sheet name, an unregistered row-level `$styleId`, an invalid freeze pane cell, and invalid column widths all throw without harming the writer, so those exceptions are safe to catch and correct.
-- A failed `appendRow()` call, for example one that throws because of an unsupported value or an unregistered style id, invalidates the file being written.
-Do not catch the exception and continue writing to the same writer; discard it and start again.
+- A failed `appendRow()` call that throws while a row is being built, for example because of an unsupported value or an unregistered `StreamedCell` style id, invalidates the sheet.
+Every later call on that sheet, including `close()`, throws.
+Discard the writer and start again.
+- If the writer is destroyed without a `close()` call, for example when an exception ends the request, the destructor deletes the partial file.
+No file exists on disk until `close()` returns; a forgotten `close()` means no output and no error.